AL333Z/ReactiveApplication/rxjava/operators.md

 Operators are methods of the `Observable` class, so creating a chain of operators starting from a source observable is a pretty straightforward process.

-RxJava provides a huge sets of operators, and a lot of them is defined in terms of others.
+RxJava provides a huge sets of operators, and a lot of them is defined in terms of other ones.
 What follows is only a small introductive subset.

 ## Map